This post was co-authored by Denise Yu and Paula Kennedy from VMware

 For more information about the course content, the full description and slides are available online.
 This course is usually run at Cloud Foundry Summit as a paid workshop during the first day of the conference.
 The course content is 100% open sourced, and maintained by EngineerBetter and the Cloud Foundry Foundation.

-Running this workshop had an immediate benefit to Pivotal and EngineerBetter’s hiring prospects: In the one week following, at least four engineers from underrepresented backgrounds applied for jobs with us, either because they came to the workshop themselves, or because they heard about it from a friend who attended.
+Running this workshop had an immediate benefit to VMware and EngineerBetter’s hiring prospects: In the one week following, at least four engineers from underrepresented backgrounds applied for jobs with us, either because they came to the workshop themselves, or because they heard about it from a friend who attended.

 It is clear that there is appetite outside of the already-established Cloud Foundry communities for training courses that mix generalizable operations knowledge (ie. “what is blue-green deployment?”) with technology-specific implementations to see fast feedback (ie. “cf push”).
 We would love to see this experiment repeated in the future, although with Cloud Foundry EU Summit in Basel fast approaching, it is unlikely we will run this again in London before the end of 2018.

-We are in the process of finalizing a document on how to pull together this training for other Pivotal offices and for other tech companies interested in delivering this course to a community-based audience.
-If you are interested, please reach out to firstname.lastname@example.org and email@example.com to learn more.
+We are in the process of finalizing a document on how to pull together this training for other VMware offices and for other tech companies interested in delivering this course to a community-based audience.
+If you are interested, please reach out to email@example.com and firstname.lastname@example.org to learn more.